 (The iteration rates above are in millions of iterations per second.)

-My 2020 13” MacBookPro is doing over 20 billion iterations per second!
-My tiny iPhone is able to perform over two billion iterations per second.
+The 2020 13” MacBookPro is doing over 20 billion iterations per second!
+Even an old iPhone, from 2016, is able to perform over two billion iterations per second.
 Its astounding how fast our devices have become.

 Showing both the Julia and Mandelbrot sets.